-Wondering where to eat in Kiev?
+Wondering where to eat in Kiev Ukraine?
+Here are some of the best places to eat in Kiev.
 Kiev is so trendy it rivals eateries in Berlin and Budapest for great spots to feast at.
 A meal is an ordeal here, but in a good way.
 Is Kiev cheap?
 You bet, you can get a steak in Kiev for under £5.
 The foodie scene is exploding with tastes from all over the world.
 But Kiev retains some of it’s Soviet charm, making it a totally unique experience.
 Some of the best restaurants in Kiev have hidden entrances with secret passwords and even fake fronts (like the butcher shop that leads to one of the best steaks in Kiev – The Steakhouse).
-Check out what to eat in Kiev, and where, here.
+Check out where to eat in Kiev, and what to eat in Kiev Ukraine, here.

 1. Chicken Kiev